IELTS Cue Card Sample 3 - Describe a book that had a major influence on you

 - How books can impact on a man's life?

 - Name some of the famous writers of your country?

 - Have you ever thought about writing a book?

 - How reading books is different from watching movies?

 The book was first published in 1979 in the United Kingdom and in the USA in 1980.
-The book was the international success and reached No. 1 position on the New York Times best-selling book list.
+The book was the international success and reached number 1 position on the New York Times best-selling book list.
 The storyline started with the birth of two infants named Kane and Abel in the year 1906.
-One of them was born to a life of prosperity and ease in the USA in a rich family while the other one to a world of hardship and struggle.
-On different sides of the Globes, they grew up: one shaped by a luxurious upbringing, fine schooling and history he read, the other one who lost his mother at the time of his birth and did not know who his father was, well tempered by war, slavery and history he was part of.
-The story telling of Jeffrey Archer is magical and enchanting.
-Most of his story simply mesmerises the readers and for Kane and Abel the attraction worked even more.
+On different sides of the planet, they grew up: one shaped by a luxurious upbringing, fine schooling and history he read, the other one who lost his mother at the time of his birth and did not know who his father was, well-tempered by war, slavery and history he was part of.
+The storytelling of Jeffrey Archer was enchanting.
 Every page I turned tempted me to read further.
 Not for a single moment, I could have stopped thinking about the events and characters of the books and that had a major influence on me.
 The characters have their own charismatic powers and followed their own paths.
 One is gold, meritorious while the other one is steel and have forfeited the Dead himself.
 On their journey in life, they confront each other and became the ultimate adversary of each other.
 In their relentless battle, both men knew that there could be only one victor- and one vanquished.

 Thank you for giving me the opportunity to talk about a book that had a major influence on me.
 I am going to tell you the name of the book and the author, what I remember of it and why it is so significant to me.